pjn51/modeling-wildfire-risk/README.md

 # Distributing Wildfire Prevention Resources Using Machine Learning

 ## Purpose
-I wanted to create a flexible tool that would be useful for wildfire prevention and resource deployment.
+As my capstone project for the intensive data science bootcamp offered by Metis, I wanted to create a flexible tool that would be useful for wildfireprevention and resource deployment.
 Wildfires are a growing threat, especially on the West Coast of the United States.
 A tool that could predict high-risk areas would be useful so that expensive resources such as planes and equipment could be deployed efficiently.